w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-contrast-enhanced.md

 title: Text contrast (enhanced)
 ---

-The default visual presentation of text meets @@(X contrast measure at a higher level).
+The default visual presentation of text meets @@(TBD contrast measure at a higher level).